-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2009
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2011

 ADMISSION

 Considered

-Require Recommend Require for some if submitted Not t used
+Require Recommend Require for some if submitted No t used

 SAT or ACT

 ACT only

 SAT only

 SAT and SAT Subject Tests or ACT

 SAT Subject Tests

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2009, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admission process):
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2011, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admission process):

-- ACT with Writing component required

-- ACT without Writing component recommended

-- ACT with or without Writing component accepted

-- C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply:
+- ACT with Writing component required - ACT without Writing component recommended - ACT with or without Writing component accepted - C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply:

+SAT essay ACT essay

-- For admission
+For admission

+For placement

-- □ For placement - □ For advising
+For advising

-- □ In place of an application essay
+In place of an application essay

-- As a validity check on the application essay
+As a validity check on the application essay

-- □ No college policy as of now
+No college policy as of now

-- Not using essay component
+Not using essay component